Glued To My Crafts

 Always Ensure Adult Supervision - Young children should be supervised at all times when engaging in craft activities.
 This is essential to keep them safe and ensure materials are used correctly.
 Use Age-Appropriate Supplies - Choose craft supplies that are suitable for your child’s age.
 Check labels for recommendations and avoid items with small parts or sharp edges for younger children.
 Modify as Needed - Feel free to adapt materials or steps to meet your child's abilities and safety needs.
 For example, substitute scissors with safety scissors if necessary.
 Keep an Eye on Allergies - Be mindful of potential allergens in craft materials like glue, paint, or certain fabrics.
 Opt for non-toxic and hypoallergenic options whenever possible.
 Organize and Secure Supplies - Keep all craft tools and materials organized.
 Store sharp objects, small parts, and potentially hazardous items out of reach when not in use.
 Following these guidelines will ensure that crafts remain fun, creative, and, most importantly, safe for everyone involved!

-Paper & Chalk Art Owl Craft Idea For Kids
+Handprint Pinecone Owl Craft Idea For Fall

 When engaging in craft activities, it is important for young children to have adult supervision at ALL times.
 It is also recommended to use supplies that are suitable for your child's age.
 Feel free to modify materials or steps to meet your specific requirements.
 Please refer to our safety guidelines for more information.